MastodonC/witan.send/doc/dsdr/0003-transition-definition.md

 ## Context

-We need an agreed upon defintion of what a "transition" is.
+We need an agreed upon definition of what a "transition" is.
 The model takes a ["transitions file"](data/demo/data/transitions.csv), which is a csv of all transitions each calendar year over two or more years.

 ## Decision